ffcg/ffcg-labs/terraform/gcp/modules/test/README.md

 1. Create a `test` folder in your terraform `modules`

-1. Copy the `http_function_test.go` or the example from the getting-started example
+1. Copy the `http_function_test.go` or the example from the getting-started link above

 1. Create a new do module and download dependencies